Frequently asked questions

 In order to facilitate the anonymous review process, the abstract text should not contain information about its authors or employing organisations.

-- should use generic, rather than proprietary, names of drugs
+- use generic, rather than proprietary, names of drugs

-- need to indicate the source of any funding of your work
+- indicate the source of any funding of your work or any conflicts of interest

-You can pick up further tips on writing an abstract by reading the ehospice article ‘How to write a compelling abstract for Hospice UK’s national conference’.
+You can pick up further tips on writing an abstract by reading the News from Hospice UK article ‘How to write a compelling abstract for Hospice UK’s national conference’.

 Back to Top